xtools-at/subnet-bootstrap/README.md

 ```

 ### On your node
-- when your validator is all set on Avalanche network, run `avalanche subnet join XP` to add it to the subnet too
+- when your validator is all set on Avalanche network, run `~/bin/avalanche subnet join XP` to add it to the subnet too

 ## Misc
 - Don't forget to remove your user from the sudo'ers list when you're done: `sudo deluser node sudo`
-- YOu can find all lod files here: `ls -la ~/.avalanchego/logs/`
+- You can find all log files here: `ls -la ~/.avalanchego/logs/`
 - To back up your validator/nodeID, copy the contents of `~/.avalanchego/staking/`
 - To update your node to the latest version, simply run `avalanchego-installer.sh` again

 ### Node IDs:
-- validator1/rpc: NodeID-APhFyzYExri3n5GtDz7ytXCgbt8x5NAud
+- rpc (incl. validator): NodeID-APhFyzYExri3n5GtDz7ytXCgbt8x5NAud
+- validator1: TODO
 - validator2: NodeID-7NenT29nACMVLj8K685mBLodfp6GehVy7